Personal Website

 Closing Thoughts

 Overall, I'm very satisfied with this website.
-I needed a place to share my work, and I'm looking forward to updating and improving the site in the future.
+I wanted a place to share my work, and I'm looking forward to updating and improving the site in the future.

 Thank you for reading and if you have any questions, please send me a message and we can chat!